FortiPower/PowerFGT/README.md

     Performing the operation "Remove Firewall Address" on target "MyNetwork".
     [Y] Yes  [A] Yes to All  [N] No  [L] No to All  [S] Suspend  [?]
 Help (default is "Y"):Y

-#You can also create other address type like fqdn or iprange
+#You can also create other address type like fqdn, iprange or geography

 # Create an address (type fqdn)
     Add-FGTFirewallAddress -Name FortiPower -fqdn fortipower.github.io